-Some who taste it for the first time may not particularly care for it.
-I think it’s because they are expecting the fizz from a canned or bottled root beer they are more familiar with, but it’s not like that.
+Some who taste it for the first time may not care for it.
+Maybe they’re expecting the fizz from a canned or bottled root beer they are more familiar with, but it’s not like that.

 2 quarts water

 1 cup sugar (or sugar substitution in the recommended amount)

 Fill a pitcher with 2 quarts of water.